-Osteoporosis (or osteopenia) is a disorder resulting from too little new bone formation or too much bone loss, causing bones to become weak.
+Osteoporosis is a disorder resulting from too little new bone formation or too much bone loss, causing bones to become weak.
 Most people do not have symptoms, especially in the early stages.
-As bones become weaker, fractures may occur after minimal trauma, such as a fall.
-Osteoporosis may occur in any bone, but most commonly affects the wrists, hips and leg bones.
-The vertebrae of the spine often collapse, leading to loss of height, spinal curvature, and chronic pain.
+However, as bones become weaker, the risk for fractures increases.
+Osteoporosis may occur in any bone, but most commonly affects the wrists, hips, spine, and leg bones.